About Service Groups

 Service Groups and Routines

 Service Groups and Routines are linked so that the correct routines split onto tasks together.
-These are currently linked in the backend of our system, so you'll need to contact our support team to be able to change these for you.
+These are currently linked in the backend of our system, and can be updated with the Data Importer.

 Service Groups and Services